 To make data entry into the tool easier, XPE supports importing data from different sources and allows settings to be changed globally.
-The toolbar is shown in Figure 1-9.
+The toolbar is shown in the following figure:

-Note: This toolbar is for the 7 series/Zynq-7000 SoC XPE spreadsheet.
+Note: This toolbar is for the 7 series/Zynq[®]-7000 SoC XPE spreadsheet.
 Toolbar buttons for earlier architecture spreadsheets might have different names.

-Figure 1-9: XPE Toolbar
+Figure 9: XPE Toolbar